Nacho Cheese Sauce

 (Since I’ve been asked so many times, this is the mini-cast iron skillet picture above).

 Nacho Cheese Sauce

-- 2 tbsp butter
+- 2 tbsp butter (salted or unsalted)

-- 2 tbsp flour
+- 2 tbsp all-purpose flour

 - 1 cup whole milk